To enrich our community through transformative arts and educational experiences

 In 2006, Sun Valley Museum of Art received accreditation from the American Association of Museums in recognition of its adherence to the highest standards of operation and programming.
 Only 5 percent of America’s arts and cultural institutions share this distinction.

 In January 2013, SVMoA's Board of Directors approved a merger with Company of Fools, a long-standing and award-winning professional theatre company.
-As a prominent program within SVMoA, Company of Fools maintains its name and identity, basing its operations at the historic Liberty Theatre on Main Street in Hailey, Idaho.
+Together, the two nonprofits deepened their multidisciplinary art offerings for many years.

 David Henry HwangwangHwant